deeprodge/Theatre-Ticket-Booking-System/README.md

 - How to handle and store data using MySQL.
 - How to use Swing Controls of NetBeans to input and output data.
-- How to send and retrive data from MySQL to NetBeans
+- How to send and retrive data from SQL Database to Java Applet
 - How to handle exceptions in Java using try/catch/throw.

 ## Built By